Continuous Memory Representation for Anomaly Detection: Experimental Results

 \subsection{Anomaly Detection and Localization}

-We evaluate GRAD in comparison with recent state-of-the-art methods in both unified and separate settings, focusing on detection (\cref{tab:detect}) and localization (\cref{tab:local}) performance on MVTec AD.
-In a unified setting, the methods not specifically designed for multiple classes exhibit a significant performance drop compared to their performance in a separate setting.
-In contrast, UniAD, HVQ-Trans, and GRAD maintain the performances of their separate models in the unified setting.
-Among these, GRAD notably outperforms UniAD and HVQ-Trans, achieving state-of-the-art performance in the unified setting.
-Specifically, GRAD successfully reduces the error rate of HVQ-Trans from 2.0\% to 0.7\%, bringing a total error reduction of 65.0\%.
-For detection, the unified GRAD even outperforms separate models of PatchCore, which is the previous state-of-the-art in single-class AD.
-Similarly, for localization, GRAD achieves the best performance in the unified setting and matches PatchCore in a separate setting. \cref{fig:qual} showcases the qualitative results of UniAD and GRAD in the unified setting, highlighting GRAD's superior prediction quality with fewer noisy areas.
-We additionally evaluate GRAD on VisA, which is a more challenging dataset.
-As shown in~\cref{tab:visa}, GRAD outperforms other state-of-the-art methods for detection.
+We evaluate CRAD in comparison with recent state-of-the-art methods in both unified and separate settings, focusing on detection (\cref{tab:detect}) and localization (\cref{tab:local}) performance on MVTec AD.
+In the unified setting, the methods not specifically designed for multiple classes exhibit a significant performance drop compared to their performance in the separate setting.
+In contrast, UniAD, HVQ-Trans, and CRAD maintain the performances of their separate models in the unified setting.
+Among these, CRAD notably outperforms UniAD and HVQ-Trans, achieving state-of-the-art performance in the unified setting.
+Specifically, CRAD successfully reduces the error rate of HVQ-Trans from 2.0\% to 0.7\%, bringing a total error reduction of 65.0\%.
+For detection, the unified CRAD even outperforms separate models of PatchCore, which is the previous state-of-the-art in single-class AD.
+Similarly, for localization, CRAD achieves the best performance in the unified setting and matches PatchCore in a separate setting. \cref{fig:qual} showcases the qualitative results of UniAD and CRAD in the unified setting, highlighting CRAD's superior prediction quality with fewer noisy areas.
+We additionally evaluate CRAD on VisA, which is a more challenging dataset.
+As shown in~\cref{tab:visa}, CRAD outperforms other state-of-the-art methods for detection.